 Vitamin C Injections

 Oral supplements must pass through the digestive system before entering the bloodstream.
-Taking vitamin C allows more of the nutrient to enter your bloodstream.
+Taking vitamin C allows more of the nutrients to enter your bloodstream.
 As it is digested, it loses some of its potency.
 Vitamin C injections promote higher absorption rates, giving your immune system extra support.

 How to Get Vitamin C IV Therapy